raechanel/reading-notes/class-01.md

 * **Card Sorting** is a technique that can help you decide what information should go on each page

 **Wireframing** is a sketch of the key information that needs to go on each page of a site.
-Shows the hierachy of the information and how much space it might require.
+Shows the hierarchy of the information and how much space it might require.

 * You can sketch wireframes on paper or on a graphics application on the computer (like Illustrator or InDesign)

 The primary aim of visual design is to communicate and make sure the message shines through.
 With so much on a webpage the author needs to organize and prioritize the information to communicate their message and help users find what they're looking for.

-* **Visual Hierachy** is created to help users focus on the key messages that will draw users attention.
+* **Visual Hierarchy** is created to help users focus on the key messages that will draw users attention.

 * *Grouping together* related content into blocks or chunks makes the page look simpler.

-* **Similarity** is done by presenting certain types of information in a similiar visual style so users associate that style with the particular content.
+* **Similarity** is done by presenting certain types of information in a similar visual style so users associate that style with the particular content.

 ***